palcarazm/batchjs/docs/streams-api.md

-Finalizes the stream by pushing the first chunk if it exists and not pushed, handling errors, and executing the final callback.
+Finalizes the stream by pushing the result chunk if it exists and not pushed, handling errors, and executing the final callback.

   #### Parameters